The sections below show what happens to each of the material types that are accepted at the Household Waste Recycling Centres (HWRCs) in Warwickshire.

 Cardboard is sent on to Casepak in Leicestershire and Smurfit Kappa in the West Midlands (Judkins only) for recycling.
 Once free of contaminants it is sorted into different grades, baled and stored ready for delivery for the next step in the recycling process.
 Cardboard you recycle typically comes back as paper bags, paperboard packaging and new cardboard boxes.

 Cartons are sent to ACE UK recycling mill in Halifax where they are baled and processed into a number of different products, ranging from plasterboard liner to high-strength paper bags and envelopes.

 Clothes and shoes

-Clothes, textiles, and shoes are collected by WARD, who are a family run business.
-Focusing on Reuse as opposed to just Recycling which is far more environmentally friendly and is proven to be the most cost effective and environmentally friendly route to disposing of the items you no longer need.
+Clothes, textiles, and shoes are collected by WARD, a family-run business.
+Focusing on Reuse as opposed to just Recycling which is far more environmentally friendly and is proven to be the most cost-effective and environmentally friendly route to disposing of the items you no longer need.
 This process has a positive effect on the quantity sent to landfill, with WARD processing over 200 tonnes of textiles every month.
-The textiles are both exported and sold within the U.K. with any unusable items being processed into wiper rags or energy from waste to divert from landfill.
+The textiles are both exported and sold within the UK with any unusable items being processed into wiper rags or energy from waste to divert from landfill.

-WARD careful remove unusable items to ensure that they are not shipped abroad, passing on a problem to another country.
-WARD are full members of the Textile Recycling Association, thus always working to the highest industry standards.
-WARD work closely with charity partners and the local community.
+WARD carefully removes unusable items to ensure that they are not shipped abroad, passing on a problem to another country.
+WARD is a full member of the Textile Recycling Association, thus always working to the highest industry standards.
+WARD works closely with charity partners and the local community.